On TN Govt Laptop - Dear GoTN & C-DAC, Will You Listen?

 The laptop comes with dual operating system.
 Windows 11 and BOSS GNU/Linux.

-2. We hope, this time, all the different hardware from Acer, Dell and HP are tested thoroughly with BOSS Linux and the laptop's boot-loader is not locked.
-An unlocked boot-loaders gives students the choice of installing a different modern GNU/Linux operating system of their choice, if they wish to.
+3. We hope, this time, all the different hardware from ACER, DELL and HP are tested thoroughly with BOSS Linux for hardware related issues and the laptop's boot-loader is not locked.
+An unlocked boot-loader gives students the choice of installing a different modern GNU/Linux operating system, if they wish to.

-3. The freedom in computing starts with ability to change the fundamental operating system of a machine and definitely not with a closed/proprietary OS in education.
+4. The freedom in computing starts with ability to change the fundamental operating system of a machine and definitely not with a closed/proprietary OS in education.
 Students are not mere users or consumers of technology, they are future practitioners.
-A practitioner cannot learn from a opaque black-box proprietary systems.
+A practitioner cannot learn from a opaque black-box proprietary system.

 On Hardware